samaradel/www_threefold/www.threefoldtoken.com/content/information/rivine-our-blockchain.md

 +++
 # Don't remove title!
-title = "Rivine: Our Blockchain "
+title = "Blockchain Basics "
 image = "../img/our-blockchain.png"
-author = "Kristof De Spiegeleer" subtitle = "A blockchain suitable for the needs of the Foundation and its mission" weight = 30
+author = "Kristof De Spiegeleer" subtitle = "Blockchain is suitable for the needs of the Foundation and its mission" weight = 30
 +++

-### General blockchain information

 A blockchain, as first introduced in the Bitcoin protocol, is a technological concept that allows reaching consensus about the state of a digital distributed ledger in a system where the stakeholders don't know and don't necessarily trust each other.
 Think of it as a way to timestamp and validate transactions in a decentralized peer2peer network without externally trusted parties.
 An excellent non-technical introduction can be found here: https://hackernoon.com/wtf-is-the-blockchain-1da89ba19348